EvgeniiTitov/defect_detection/README.txt

 -------------------CURRENT THINGS TO DO-----------------------------
-1. Can't track object's progress, can't create the correct request
 2. Videos work very very slowly!
 Manage Q memory, look into it
-3. Shutting down server
-4. Cleaning of progress dictionary
-5. Separate pipeline to predict angles only
+5. Separate pipeline to predict angles only (clarify the whole system design, file structure)
+6. Run inference 1 in N frames